The history of poi dancing

 Poi is a form of dance, where weights on the ends of tethers are swung through rhythmical patterns.
-It is rooted in the culture of the Maori people of Aotearoa (a.k.a.
-New Zealand), who dance with poi poi in traditional ceremonies.
+The word poi comes from the Maori people of Aotearoa (a.k.a.
+New Zealand).
+Maori women dance with poi in traditional ceremonies.

-Poi has evolved and changed since leaving Aotearoa.
-Many poi artists have borrowed from other disciplines, such as martial arts, club swinging, dance, and rhythmic gymnastics.
-Poi appeals to those who are looking for a dynamic and engaging physical activity that is less intense than martial arts or competitive sports.
-There is now a large global community of enthusiasts devoted to modern-poi, and the Internet serves as a major medium for exchanging ideas and enthusiasm.
+This new version of poi appeals to those who are looking for a dynamic and engaging physical activity that is less intense than martial arts or competitive sports.
+There is now a large global community of enthusiasts devoted to “global fusion poi,” and the Internet serves as a major medium for exchanging ideas and enthusiasm.
 At the center of the community are true believers, who see poi as the Jedi training tool of the new millennium.
 This mythos provides a curious undercurrent to the art-form.